 Soften laundry- by adding 1/3 c of white vinegar in place of fabric softener.

 Static Remover- I use Wool Dryer Balls that I spray with white vinegar.
 The balls worked great eliminating static on their own for awhile, but when I found that they weren’t working as well in the dry winter months I sprayed them with white vinegar and that really did the trick.

 Ants- Mix 1 tsp of honey with 1 tsp of borax.
-Place the blob of sticky goodness out for ants to eat.
-They will take this back to their nest and it will take care of them within a short period of time.
+Place a dollop where you have spotted the ants and allow them to take this back to their nest.
+It will take care of them within a short period of time.

 Homemade Mosquito Repellent

 - 40 drops of essential oils such as Citronella, Lavender, Cinnamon, Clove, Eucalyptus, Lemongrass, and Tea Tree oil.

 - Mix all of the above ingredients in a 16 oz spray bottle and it is ready.